 - Changing tires on my car

 - Cooking nice food (unless my friends are all liars) and baking excellent cakes

 - Knowing lots of stuff about biology (and basic concepts of most natural sciences)

 - Cutting and dyeing hair, including my own

 - Explaining things

 Neurodiversity is another topic close to heart.
-Though I have no formal diagnoses, I display behaviours consistent with ADHD and Asperger syndrome, though many of these are masked by socialisation to the point where you wouldn’t be able to guess if you met me.
+Though I currently have no formal diagnoses, I display behaviours consistent with ADHD and Asperger syndrome.
+Many of these are masked by socialisation to the point where you wouldn’t be able to guess if you met me.
 I also have a lot of experience with anxiety, probably thanks to growing up in a society ill-suited to how my brain works.
-Hopefully that’s mostly in the past – these days, I’m medicated and motivated!
+Hopefully that’s mostly in the past — these days, I’m medicated and motivated!

 I love biology, to the point where I studied it at university for four years before I realised my generalist disposition means I’m ill suited to become a researcher.
 Instead, I channel this love into gardening, aquaristics, caring for houseplants and watching nature documentaries.